elephantscale/es-training-new/secure-coding/RodNotes.md

 #### Labs
 I don't know if you have any labs for this section.
 If not, it would be an easy add to use the OWASP webgoat labs.
 They would only require running a docker image.

+### encryption

+What specific sort of attack should be covered here?
+- RSA encryption attacks - some of which seem like they might be a bit too advanced.
+- At this point I'm assuming maybe just a quick overview to show the sort of attacks that can take place

+Or were there some other attacks, like ransomeware, that is intended here?